blocknetdx/documentation/docs/resources/glossary.md

 #### EVM
 EVM stands for *Ethereum Virtual Machine*.
 It refers to any blockchain which supports smart contracts in the style of Ethereum.
-These include blockchains like Ethereum/ETH, Avalanche/AVAX, Binance Smart Chain/BSC, Fantom/FTM, Solana/SOL, Polkadot/DOT, Cardana/ADA, Etc.
+These include blockchains like Ethereum/ETH, Avalanche/AVAX, Binance Smart Chain/BSC, Fantom/FTM, Solana/SOL, Polkadot/DOT, Cardano/ADA, etc.

 #### EXR
 EXR stands for *Enterprise XRouter*.
 See [Enterprise XRouter](#enterprise-xrouter)

+#### EXR ENV
+EXR ENV stands for *Enterprise XRouter Environment* - an environment set up by running the [Global Install Script for Enterprise XRouter Environment](/service-nodes/setup/#run-global-install-script-for-enterprise-xrouter-environment).

 ---